Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 Start in [closed] position.
 On 1&2 do a triple step with your left foot pointing at 10 o'clock as you move in the 9 o'clock direction.
-On 3&4 do a triple step forward while making your body and left foot point at 9 o'clock so that you end in a [starter] position.
+On 3&4 do a triple step forward such that step 3 is a step from behind your center of mass to the front of your center of mass with the right leg while making your body and left foot point at 9 o'clock so that you end in a [starter] position.

 ### Sugar pushes